Irfaanpk/Microsoft-Hybrid-Cloud-Zero-to-Hero/IT Infrastructure Fundamentals/Client-Server Architecture/README.md

 ---

-# 🧩 Server Roles and Services
+## 8. Server Roles and Services

-A single server can provide multiple services.
+A server can provide one or multiple services.

-For example, a small organization might have:
+For example, a small environment may use a single server:

 ```text
 ┌──────────────────────────────┐